stealjs/steal-tools/doc/pluginifier.md

 where you want to split your modules into individual module file (hence *plugins*) and distribute them that way.

-Like [stealTools.build], pluginifier can be used from the command-line, from Grunt, or programmatically in Node.js.
+Like [steal-tools.build], pluginifier can be used from the command-line, from Grunt, or programmatically in Node.js.
 For this example we're going to use pluginifier programmatically in order to showcase it's more advanced functionality: